ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 The basic vSRX offering architecture places a vSRX in front of all the VLANs deployed into a customer account.
 The vSRX is a powerful Vyatta replacement for situations in which a customer-controlled gateway appliance is desirable.

-The following figure represents the typical vSRX deployment on KVM and a basic vSRX deployment in which the hypervisor is ESXi.
+The following figure represents the typical vSRX deployment.

 ![Figure 1 - vSRX overview](../../images/vcsvsrx-logical-overview.svg){: caption="Figure 1. vSRX overview" caption-side="bottom"}